16kimj97/16kimj97/README.md

 ## About Me

 I'm a full-stack web developer with a passion for music, gaming, and technology.
 My diverse background in hospitality, finance, and software engineering gives me a unique perspective on problem-solving and creativity.
-I'm always eager to learn and grow, both professionally and personally.
+I'm always eager to learn and grow.

 ## Location & Contact